jubelcassio/ImageProcessing/README.md

 `python process_img.py [action] [file/directory] [arguments] `
 \[file/directory] must be a single image or a directory containing image files to be processed.

+Also you can use:
+`python process_img.py -h `
+For a general help message or
+`python process_img.py [action] -h `
+For a help message about an specific module

 #### Supported Formats:
 The supported file types for both, reading and writing are: